 Ron’s work catalyzes meaningful conversation and action about environmental conservation, tourism, responsible travel and peacemaking.
 His professional focus on ecotourism and responsible travel go back to academic research conducted in Central America in the late 1980s.
 In 1994 Ron launched Planeta.com, the web’s first site dedicated to ecotourism and responsible travel.

-Ron is also the ecotourism and responsible travel contributing editor for Transitions Abroad.
+Ron also contributes to the ecotourism and responsible travel coverage in Transitions Abroad.

 Working in Oaxaca, Mexico, Ron has collaborated in the development of the Oaxaca Options Dialogue and grassroots tourism events since 2001.
 Ron is one of the founders of the Zinacantli Rugby Club and an honorary member of the Jabalies Rugby Club.